TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 31/Proverbs 31.16.md

 ---

-She considereth a field, and buyeth it; With the fruit of her hands she planteth a vineyard.
+She considers a field, and buys it.
+With the fruit of her hands, she plants a vineyard.